JackyChiu/JackyChiu.github.io/README.md

 http://jackychiu.github.io

 ----
+(Update Dec 31, 2015)
+Added a transparent navbar as you scroll down the page.
+Added a quick link bar for my projects underneath the banner in the projects section.

 (Update Dec 13, 2015)
 Added an background picture for my home and projects page.
 I took and edited the photos myself.